-Not all the scenarios mentioned earlier in this blog will be applicable to you if you’ve scored more than 700 on your first GMAT attempt.
+Not all the scenarios mentioned earlier in this blog will be applicable to you if you’ve scored more than 700 on your GMAT attempt.

-As such, we suggest that you get an Enhanced Score Report before designing your strategy to retake the GMAT.
+As such, we suggest that you get an enhanced score report before designing your strategy to retake the GMAT.